Best Things to Do in Paris in March 2026 – Quick Guide by a Local

 While crowds do start creeping up in Paris in early March (especially if you get an early Easter), this is still often a good month for last-minute getaways to Paris and for exploring the city and its main attractions without the crowds.

-Tips for Visiting Paris in March 2025
+Best Tips for Visiting Paris in March

 If you plan on visiting Paris in March, always have some indoor activities in mind for the occasional showers.
-If you need some inspiration, check out my suggestions on what to do in Paris when it rains.
+If you need some inspiration, check out my suggestions on things to do in Paris when it rains.

 A week before the departure, look at the Transportation Strikes in Paris post, which is always up to date.
 You never know with the French . . . 😉